Ghost-free, gauge invariant SVT generalizations of Horndeski theory: Introduction

 However, in the line of thought proposed in \cite{Mironov:2024idn}, it is possible to evade these constraints on Horndeski theory if one also considers a U(1) gauge vector field in the action, and a specific coupling of the vector to the scalar modification of gravity.
 Namely, a coupling with the property that the vector modes propagate at the same speed as gravitational waves in Horndeski theory.
 This specific Scalar--Vector--Tensor theory (S--V--T), with the Horndeski action in the S--T sector, has a clear motivation if one identifies the vector modes with the photon propagating in the cosmological medium.
 Indeed, it aligns with the experimental constraint on the (near) equality of the speed of gravitational waves ($c_g$) and light ($c_A$), $\vert {c_g}/{c_A}-1 \vert \leq 5 \times 10^{-16}$\cite{LIGOScientific:2017vwq,Abdalla:2022yfr} .
 Following \cite{Mironov:2024idn,Mironov:2024umy,Mironov:2024wbx} we refer to them in this work as ``Luminal SVT generalizations of Horndeski theories'', because the graviton is automatically ``luminal'' {\it i.e.} it propagates at exactly the same speed of the modified photon --- without choosing particular scalar potentials in the Horndeski action.
 Besides, similar scalar--vector couplings for theories beyond Horndeski were shown to widen the phenomenologically viable classes, even beyond these speed test constraints \cite{Mironov:2024wbx}.

 Cosmological studies with fundamental vector fields have been more widely explored in inflation, dark energy models or, for instance, in the context of primordial magnetic fields, just to name a few applications \cite{Horndeski:1976gi,Esposito-Farese:2009wbc,Golovnev:2008cf,BeltranJimenez:2008iye,BeltranJimenez:2013btb,Heisenberg:2018mxx,Tasinato:2013oja}.
-Indeed, recent efforts to build very general Einstein--Maxwell theories \cite{Colleaux:2023cqu,Colleaux:2024ndy,Colleaux:2025vtm} reveal the relevance of mapping U(1) gauge--invariant SVT theories for potential future applications.
+Indeed, recent efforts to build very general Einstein--Maxwell theories \cite{Colleaux:2023cqu,Colleaux:2024ndy,Colleaux:2025vtm} reveal the relevance of mapping U(1) gauge--invariant SVT theories for potential future applications, such as in \cite{Heisenberg:2018acv} \footnote{Simultaneously with this manuscript, another work \cite{Gorji:2025lqr} appeared on linear Einstein--Maxwell--Scalar theories.}.
 The task is in fact not simple, as we are told by the no-go theorem for U(1) gauge invariant vector Galileons on flat spacetime (without scalars)--- with higher derivatives of a vector and the metric in the action, but with second order equations of motion \cite{Deffayet:2013tca}.
-This essential difficulty is the reason why a large part of SVT theories in the literature have been built breaking the U(1) gauge invariance \cite{Petrov:2018xtx,Heisenberg:2018acv}, and also a reason why the new method to construct U(1) gauge invariant SVT theories in four dimensions ---by Kaluza--Klein compactifications of higher dimensional S--T theories \cite{Mironov:2024idn,Mironov:2024wbx}--- is relevant.
+This essential difficulty is the reason why a large part of SVT theories in the literature have been built breaking the U(1) gauge invariance \cite{Heisenberg:2014rta,Heisenberg:2018acv,Petrov:2018xtx}, and also a reason why the new method to construct U(1) gauge invariant SVT theories in four dimensions ---by Kaluza--Klein compactifications of higher dimensional S--T theories \cite{Mironov:2024idn,Mironov:2024wbx}--- is relevant.

 In this work we first generalize the SVT theory (in 4 dimensions) which is obtained by a dimensional reduction of 5 dimensional Horndeski theory, shown in \cite{Mironov:2024umy}.
-In other words, we show that the latter theory is just a particular case of a broad U(1) gauge invariant SVT theory with twelve free functions, such that the equations remain of second order.
+In other words, we show that the latter theory is just a particular case of a broad U(1) gauge invariant SVT theory with new free functions, such that the equations remain of second order.